-- Freely and Willingly Effective consent must be established without any coercion, including emotional, psychological or relational pressure or infuence.
+- Freely and Willingly Effective consent must be established without any coercion, including emotional, psychological or relational pressure or influence.

-- Unimpaired Decision Making Effective consent must be established without imparment by either person.
+- Unimpaired Decision Making Effective consent must be established without impairment by either person.
 Impairment can include the effects of alcohol or other drugs.
-In addition, if someone is asleep, passed out, has consumed alcohol or drugs, or is in any other way impaired, she or he cannot give legal consent.
+In addition, if someone is asleep, passed out, has consumed alcohol or drugs, or is in any other way impaired, she or he may not be able to give legal consent.